ergoplatform/ergodocs/docs/dev/get-started.md

 - **[Registers within Boxes](registers.md)**: Boxes come equipped with multiple registers capable of holding various assets and complex [ErgoScript](#ergoscript) types.
 - **[Assets in Ergo](tokens.md)**: Dive deeper into the different assets that can be held within these boxes.

+Ergo also supports advanced data structures like [AVL+ Trees](data-structures.md) which can be used to store and authenticate large amounts of data on-chain.

 Here are some introductory resources that cover these concepts.